-College of Saint Mary enrolls approximately 1,168 students, of which nearly 296 reside on campus in our residence halls.
+College of Saint Mary enrolled approximately 1,050 students during the 2019 Academic Year, of which nearly 264 reside on campus in one of our three residence halls.
 CSM is unique, in that we are home to a number of mothers and their children whom live on campus in our Mother's Living & Learning (MLL) residential environment.
 Some 250 employees work on campus as members of faculty, staff, and administration.